Guidance on School Routine and Expectations

 Please make sure that your child has a suitable wet or cold weather jacket or coat and this comes to school for break times.

 PE & GAMES KIT

 It is important for pupils to wear appropriate clothing for physical activities.
+Children should come to school in their PE kit on PE days.
 For PE children require a pale blue t-shirt with logo and navy shorts.
 For games activities outside, children need a warm tracksuit in winter and trainers.
 Children will have games lessons outside in winter unless the weather is very bad.

-Year 3 children take part in swimming lessons.
-This is a statutory subject and all Year 3 children need to attend.
-We are sometimes able to offer swimming in Year 6 too.
+Children take part in swimming lessons in most year groups.
+This is a statutory subject and all children need to attend.
+Parents will be informed when their child is starting swimming lessons.